Sacus1/JPDB-Nadeshiko-Examples/README.md

 - **Hotkeys** – Buttons to go to next/previous example.
 Can easily add any key by editing line #27
 - **Minimum Example Length** – Set a lower limit for sentence length.
   - **⚠ Warning:** Changing this **will delete all current favorites.**
-- **Blacklist** – Prevent specific examples from appearing.
+- **Maximum Example Length** – Set an upper limit for sentence length.
+  - **⚠ Warning:** Changing this **will delete all current favorites.**
 - **Randomize sentences** – Randomize the order of examples for a word.
 - **Weighted Randomization** – Randomize the order of examples for a word, but with a bias towards sentences with most known words.
-(Require jpdb API key)
+(Require jpdb history to be enabled)
 ## How It Works

 The script searches **Nadeshiko** for examples based on the current vocabulary and embeds them into **jpdb.io**.
 Audio can be played manually or automatically.

 ### **Audio Playback Note**
 If autoplay doesn't work, check your browser's site settings (click the lock icon next to the URL) and allow automatic audio playback.

-## Favorite System

-Favorites allow you to pick a default example for a word.
-Next time the word appears, your chosen example will be used.

 ## Links